davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 ## Cancelling uncancellable operations

-One of the coding patterns that appear when doing asynchronous programming is canceling an uncancellable operation.
+One of the coding patterns that appears when doing asynchronous programming is canceling an uncancellable operation.
 This usually means creating another task that completes when a timeout or `CancellationToken` fires, and then using `Task.WhenAny` to detect a complete or cancelled operation.

 ### Using CancellationTokens